techvet/techvet.github.io/_posts/testing/2015-11-17-selenium-zap.md

 modified:
 categories: testing
 comments: true
-excerpt: Example of how to do an explicit wait with capybara.
+excerpt: How easy it is to combine web driver with OWASP ZAP.
 tags: [selenium, ruby, owasp zap]
 image:
   feature: